sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 COMMUNICATIONS.

 15. Project team misunderstand requirements

 When requirements are misinterpreted or misunderstood by the project team.
 There is a significant gap between expectations, requirements and project planning.

 16. Communication overhead

 The communication effort needed for the project succeed is out of the common.

 17. Under communication

 key people is not being informed and missing information. this situation has many risks.

 18. Inaccurate expectations

 End-users or stack-holders or involved people don't understand the product real capabilities.

 19. Confusion / poor communication / poor understanding.

 key people who must be involved can not grasp the meaning or implications of the project communications.

 20. Communication latency: Too much time for an answer or decision.

 When requesting any information or data critical to the project, an answer that takes too much time my stall the project and jeopardize it.
 For example: a requirement clarifications, a technical review, or a law compliance consultation...
+(The approval of the boss is needed, and he just went on vacations....)

 REQUIREMENTS

 21. Requirements fail to align with other systems

 The requirements fail to align with other systems (e.g. they duplicate functionality, or block or monopolize a common communication system with another component/module/... ).

 22. Requirements have compliance issues

 If you have any doubt that requirements comply with the law list it as a risk.

 23. Requirements are ambiguous
 Requirements are unclear and open to interpretation.

 24. Requirements are low quality

 Requirements aren't fit for purpose.
 Eg. a 1GH dual-core processor is requested, but it should actually specify this in terms of MFLOPS or MIPS, or data-prosseing throughput.

 25. Requirements are incomplete

 You can spot obvious (or not) holes in the requirements.

 SYSTEM ARCHITECTURE and DESIGN

 26. Architecture or design lacks flexibility

 The architecture is incapable of supporting change requests and needs to be reworked.
 For example: in a computer system a Round-robin schecdule is a very neat architecture, and really good in some ways: as predictability and time estimation, but if lacks flexibility when the system needs to include new functionality.

 27. Architecture or design is not fit for purpose

 The architecture is low quality.
 Don't use anti-patterns.

 28. Architecture or design is infeasible

 The architecture is impossible to implement, excessively costly or doesn't support the requirements.
 For example: the data-processing requirements are impossible to achieve for the requested system.

 29. Architecture or design fails peer review

-It's a good idea to have peers or architectural experts review your designs.
+It's a good idea to have peers or architectural experts that review your designs.

 LEADERSHIP, DECISIONS AND RESOLUTIONS

 30. Decision delays impact project

 Establish guidelines for decision turnaround time (as a max answer time-limit).
 Identify the risk that guidelines will be exceeded.

 31. Decisions are ambiguous

-People may have a tendency to make decisions that are intentionally ambiguous (a responsibility avoidance technique), as for example: the resolution to optimice two parameters that are in opposition.
+People may have a tendency to make decisions that are intentionally ambiguous (a responsibility avoidance technique), as for example: the resolution to optimice two parameters that are in opposition (For example: I want to do a lot with very little and very fast).
 This can be identified as a risk and managed.

 32. Decisions are low quality

 Decisions aren't fit for purpose.

 33. Decisions are incomplete

 Issue resolutions that don't address the issue or create more issues.